 7. Charmed by the author’s refusal to grant his protagonist with the one menial job that’s a success.
 Instead, all jobs have their advantages and their many, many disadvantages.
 Particularly impressive is Rógvu’s appreciation of the difficulties and the consequent demoralisations that come from the frequent failures in an ‘idiot’s job’.
 Not that he is too smart for such work, nor that his co-workers possess a sentimental ‘practical’ advantage either.

 8. Charmed by Vón’s rich praise for his last love interest’s young daughter.
-Yeah, it’s easier when they are under three and adorable and open to projection and attachment, but a major uplifting part of the novel often come from the fun sweet things he does to entertain them.
+Yeah, it’s easier when they are under three and adorable and open to projection and attachment, but a major uplifting part of the novel often comes from the fun sweet things he does to entertain them.
 To see things from their perspective and enjoy that.
-It manages to make the role of stepfather actively appealing rather than something one accepts and tries to do the best with.
+It manages to make the role of stepfather actively appealing rather than something one accepts and tries to make the best of.

 9. Rógvu is effective here because this otherwise dangerously saccharine family idyll had been counter-balanced by the Houellebecqian levels of cynicism his protagonist feels for his first lover’s baby niece.
-His first lover being a Copenhagen Business School young upwardly mobile blond professional archetype.
-Her family will be said to treat this baby like a fetish.
+His first lover being a Copenhagen Business School young upwardly mobile blonde professional archetype.
+Vón accuses her family of treating the baby as a 'fetish'.
+Yes!
 Everything the child does is incredible.
-Therefore, the question arises as to whether Vón’s late embrace of being a (step-)father is a sign of his imminent dissolution as opposed ot moral development.
+Therefore, the question arises as to whether Vón’s late embrace of being a (step-)father is a sign of his imminent dissolution as opposed to moral development.